Media Convergence Definition, Example Types & Elements

 5. Two-Step Flow of Communication Model

 The two-step flow of communication is a well-known interactive model of the mass communication field.
 The three veteran scholars Paul Lazarsfeld, Bernard Berelson, and Hazel Gaudet developed the two-step flow of communication model in 1944.
 It is not a linear communication model; instead, the two-step flow theory is an interactive model of communication.
 The media disseminates messages to opinion leaders who are the gatekeepers and convey the information to society and the community.
-There are multi-step in this communication process therefore it is an interactive model of communication.
+There are multiple steps in this communication process; therefore, it is an interactive model of communication.
 The feedback exists in multi-step conversations.

 Two-step Flow of Communication Theory